-For decades, scholars and futurists have predicted a knowledge revolution.
+For decades, scholars and futurists have predicted an information revolution.
 Those predictions have come to life dramatically in recent years.
 We live in an information age, an age in which the ability to generate and access new knowledge has become a key driver of social and economic growth.
-This conviction is powerfully reflected in the development of internetworking and in the feverish spate of takeovers, strategic alliances, and joint ventures in the telecommunications, cable, and computer industries, as the major players position themselves to be in the vanguard of the digital revolution.
+This conviction is powerfully reflected in the development of the Information Superhighway and in the feverish spate of takeovers and joint ventures in the telecommunications, cable, and computer industries, as the major players position themselves to be in the vanguard of the digital revolution.
 Such developments are transforming both scholarly and lay perceptions of the value of information.

+Historically, information has been treated as a public good, freely available to citizens.
+That model is coming under pressure, as the full economic and social significance of information becomes apparent.
 In many developed nations, the information sector is among the fastest growing segments of the economy.
-The growth of a dynamic global information industry has created a wealth of opportunities for information professionals, but it has also helped throw into relief a raft of complex public policy issues, such as privacy and cyber surveillance, privatization of government-held information resources, the management of intellectual property rights, and the emergence of a digital divide, all of which call for rigorous and informed policy analysis.
+The emergence of a dynamic global information industry has created a wealth of opportunities for appropriately educated information professionals, but it has also helped throw into relief a raft of complex public policy issues, such as privatization of government-held information resources, the management of intellectual property rights, and the possible emergence of an information underclass, all of which call for rigorous and informed policy analysis.

-The signs of a new age are everywhere: the World Wide Web and electronic commerce. personal computers in the classroom, interactive media in the home, virtual universities, electronic publishing, digital libraries.
+The signs of a new age are everywhere: personal computers in the classroom, interactive media in the home, global communication networks, electronic publishing, digital libraries.
 The statistics are irresistible; the amount of information produced in the last decade alone is greater than all the information created in past millennia.
-The rhetoric of the Information Age has become reality.
-And that reality translates into unprecedented career opportunities for information professionals who know how to organize, manage, and exploit knowledge assets; who combine analytic and technical skills with a sense of the strategic value of information to organizations of all kinds.
+Public awareness of the importance of information has never been stronger, as is evidenced by national debate on issues such as the emerging Infobahn and censorship in cyberspace.
+The rhetoric of the Information Age has finally become reality.
+And that reality translates into unprecedented career opportunities for information professionals who know how to organize, manage, and exploit information assets; who combine analytic and technical skills with a sense of the strategic value of information to organizations of all kinds.

-The economic and social well-being of nations depend increasingly on their ability to generate and access new knowledge.
+The economic and social well-being of nations depends increasingly on their ability to generate and access new knowledge.
+Hence, a need exists to create information-literate societies.
+Being information literate means knowing how information is created, stored. transmitted, and used.
 The "informatization" of society is creating demand for specialists who will function as information resource managers and act as guides, interpreters, mediators, brokers, and quality controllers for the ultimate user, who might be a corporate executive, a scientist, or a schoolchild.
 Today's information professionals do not merely store and locate information, they also analyze and synthesize raw data to produce customized, value-added services and products for a diverse clientele.
-The field offers a kaleidoscope of career tracks from which to choose: Web design, information systems analysis, database design and marketing, information brokering, medical informatics, systems librarianship, competitor intelligence analysis, usability testing.
+The field offers a kaleidoscope of career tracks from which to choose, as the mass of position announcements in both the professional and generalist press makes abundantly clear: information systems analysis, database design and marketing, information brokering, medical informatics, systems librarianship, competitor intelligence analysis, Web design.
 In a sense, the opportunities are limited only by the imagination.